Tyrrrz/Tyrrrz.me/data/blog/target-type-inference/index.md

 }
 ```

 This API design is fairly basic.
-The implementation above hides the actual value away from the consumers, surfacing it only through the `Match(...)` method, which unwraps the container by handling both of its potential states.
+The implementation above hides the underlying value away from the consumers, surfacing it only through the `Match(...)` method, which unwraps the container by handling both of its potential states.
 Additionally, there are `Select(...)` and `Bind(...)` methods that can be used to safely transform the value, regardless of whether it's actually been set or not.

 Also, in this example, `Option<T>` is defined as a `readonly struct`.
 Seeing as it's mainly returned from methods and referenced in local scopes, this decision makes sense from a performance point of view.